Pivotal GemFire: 8.2.x or before

 Member failure is detected with the following message, found in the locator or server logs.

 [info 2017/05/22 02:21:02.874 GMT+09:00 locator2 <UDP ucast receiver> tid=0x2b] Received Suspect notification

 for member(s) [192.168.100.3(server3:25509)<v7>:28042] from 192.168.100.2(server2:27375)<v5>:28157.

 Reason=FD_SOCK tcp/ip health check

-In this case, the member failure is detected by "RandomPingTask", which an enhancement to the FD_SOCK implementation done by Pivotal.
-In addition to the original FD_SOCK mechanism, each GemFire member periodically tries to establish a TCP connection with other members randomly.
+In this case, the member failure is detected by "RandomPingTask," which an enhancement to the FD_SOCK implementation done by Pivotal.
+In addition to the original FD_SOCK mechanism, each GemFire member periodically tries to establish a TCP connection with the other members randomly.
 If it fails to establish the TCP connection, then the target member is suspected as failed and you will see the log message with reason "FD_SOCK tcp/ip health check."

 - If you set disable-tcp=true in gemfire.properties, this "RandomPingTask" failure detection mechanism is disabled.

 - The member failure detection mechanism has been revised in GemFire 9.0, so this article is not applicable to GemFire 9.0 or later.